 I don’t know about you, but I am a big fan of granola.
 However, I’m not a big fan of all the sugar and added junk you can find in store bought granola.
 I've been making my own granola for years because it is easy to make and you have more control over what goes into it.
-Making it yourself may sound a little daunting but I promise you that it is easier than it seems and worth the pay off!
+Making it yourself may sound a little daunting but I promise you that it is easier than it seems and worth the pay off and this raspberry almond granola is a great place to start!

 Tip: I like to buy things like nuts, seeds, and oats in the bulk section whenever possible.
 If you are not able to do that, I find that Trader Joe's always has the best prices on these kinds of things.